>

 >40 | Medium | No | Good | No |

 Notice that this table is not "complete"; there are possible combinations of inputs that are not represented by rows in the table.
 For example, we can't tell from the table whether a 25 year old non-student with low income and bad credit will buy a computer; probably not.
 But that's good for us because we can optimize our algorithm by ignoring such cases (called "don't cares").
-Your algorithm only has to work for the cases in the table; for don't cares you are free to return either answer.
+Your algorithm only has to work for the cases in the table; for don't cares you are free to return either answer, but be sure to return some answer.

 For this problem, it is possible to define and implement a fairly simple decision tree, depending on the order in which you ask the questions.
 (My solution had 15 total lines of code, not counting comments and blank lines, including the four input lines; I could have done it in 12 lines, but wrote straightforward code.)
 You will be judged on whether your program gives the correct answers (the final column) for the cases in the table, not for the efficiency of your solution.
 But it will pay you to think about how to order the tests.
 Be sure to test your code for most, if not all, of the 14 lines of the table.

 You can assume that the user enters legal answers in response to the four input statements.
-Your program does not have to behave correctly if the values provided are not legal.
+You don't have to validate the answers and your program does not have to behave correctly if the values provided are not legal.

 Below are some sample runs of the program showing the desired output: